 • Peter Boyes

-LEAD SENIOR WOMEN’S COACH
+HEAD WOMEN’S COACH

 Pete Boyes completed three degrees at the University of Nottingham while rowing and then transitioning to coaching.
 As an athlete he competed regularly as a top member of the Performance Men’s Squad, placing in the finals of Championship Pairs and Coxless Fours at BUCS Regatta, qualifying for the Silver Goblets (2-) and Temple (8+) at Henley Royal Regatta, representation for England at HIR, and 3rd place at the Kunming Lake International University Regatta (8+).